casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/erc20/deploy.md

 - `WASM FILE PATH`: The session-path argument should point to the location of your compiled ERC-20 WASM file

 :::note
-If you are performing the deploy in the Mainnet, we recommend trying several put deploys on the Testnet to understand the exact amount required for that deploy.
-Refer to the [note about gas price](/docs/dapp-dev-guide/deploying-contracts#a-note-about-gas-prices) to understand more about payment amounts and gas price adjustments
+- If you are performing the deploy in the Mainnet, we recommend trying several put deploys on the Testnet to understand the exact amount required for that deploy.
+Refer to the [note about gas price](/docs/dapp-dev-guide/deploying-contracts#a-note-about-gas-prices) to understand more about payment amounts and gas price adjustments.

+- Also, we currently do not refund any tokens as part of a deploy.

+  Eg:- If you spend 10 CSPR for the deployment and it only cost 1 CSPR, you will not receive the extra 9 CSPR.
+Refer [computational cost and gas amounts](https://casper.network/docs/design/execution-semantics#execution-semantics-gas) for further details.
 :::

 Find the sample command below: